int-main/Card-Magic-Game-Python/README.md

 Finally, the program will tell you the name of the card that you chose at the beginning.
 <br><br>
 This magic trick is nothing but a pure implementation of data structures and algorithms.
+<br><br>
+Go to https://card-magic-game-in-python.sumanadhikari.repl.run/ for playing the game online!